The two critical attributes to look for in a wireless power solution

 Is it safe?
 Governments and international organizations defined safety standards for various wavelengths (e.g. ultrasound, radio frequency, light).
 These specify the allowable exposure limits and usage parameters.
 Make sure that the technology you are looking at is safe at the conditions you want to operate it.
-Look for a safety certification in these operating conditions.
+Look for safety certification in these operating conditions.

 The critical attributes

 Power.
 There is a reason the word ‘power’ is part of ‘wireless power’.
 After all, that’s what it is all about.
 Whether you are looking to power a sensor, a computer peripheral, a mobile phone or a notebook computer, make sure the technology you are examining can actually deliver that kind of power, and that the desired power is within the safety limits.

 Distance.
 Consider how far you need to deliver power.
 Is it OK to put the charged device on a charging pad?
 Is in desk-sized distances from the power transmitter?
 Room-sized distances?
 Larger?
 The power delivery ability of some technologies goes down quickly with distance, so you want to make sure what you can get the right power, at the right distance, all while staying within safety limits.